SaeedForoutan/fibonacci_package/README.md

 ```
 ## Example

 Once installed, you can use the package in your Python scripts.
-Here's a simple example:
+Here are two different ways to calculate the Fibonacci sequence:

+### Recursive Algorithm:
 ```python
 from fibonacci_package.fibonacci import calculate_fibonacci